Windies poised to end long drought but Brathwaite urges calm

 “And as batters, some guys didn't get the scores, they didn't get the partnerships on a few occasions but the guys are looking forward to the challenge.
 It won't be easy but I think the guys are fully capable of putting good runs on the board.

-“We saw how Pakistan bowled, how the pitch played…and they were constantly on a line and length as batters I believe who has the most patience will come out on top.
+“We saw how Pakistan bowled, how the pitch played … and they were constantly on a line and length as as batters I believe who has the most patience will come out on top.

 “As a batting group, we've had a few chats about [being patient].
 Patience is the key for Test cricket regardless, it's always the key.
 So I think once we have that grind and the will to be patient and let them come to us as batters, we will do fine.”